gimlet-io/gimlet-documentation/src/pages/docs/ad-hoc-deploys.md

 ## Making ad-hoc deploys with the CLI

-Once you added the Gimlet step in your CI workflow, every commit that has built an artifact will be deployable in Gimlet.
+Once you added the Gimlet step in your CI workflow, every commit becomes deployable in Gimlet.

 ### Listing the releasable artifacts